magicmonkey/lifxjs/README.md

 });
 ```

+The gateway object is an EventEmitter, and emits a "bulb" event whenever a new
+bulb is found.

 Once you have the gateway object, you can use it to send commands to all of the
 bulbs in the mesh network: